aguliyev/python_template/README.md

     - In Kubernetes, it will be all in your environment variables, and you can use file for local dev/test only.
 - If you want to pass environment variable to container - include its name in [docker-compose.yml](docker-compose.yml) `environment:` section.

+### nginx conf

+- [etc/nginx/](etc/nginx/) a dir/file per environment.
+Correct ports there, if you wish to access thru nginx

 # Entrypoint

 - [entrypoints/base.sh](entrypoints/base.sh)